A healthy balanced diet is essential for good health. The key to a healthy and balanced diet is to enjoy a variety of foods in moderation.

-For health, over half (55%) of our energy intake should come from carbohydrates, and for regular exercisers this should increase to more like 60-70% of energy from carbohydrates.
-The rest of the diet should be made up of protein (around 12-15%) – which is about half of what most of us eat - and some fat (less than 30%).
+For health, over around half of our energy intake should come from carbohydrates.
+The rest of the diet should be made up of protein (around 12-15%) and some fat (less than 30%).

 Carbohydrates are all the sugars and starches in the diet and they can be divided into three basic groups: